Georgia Wilson (footballer)

-Georgia Wilson (born 1 February 2002) is an English footballer who plays for AaB in the Danish Elitedivisionen.
+Georgia Wilson (born 1 February 2002) is an English footballer who played for Reading in the Women's Championship.

 Playing career

 Bristol City

 On 15 September 2019 Wilson made her senior debut for Bristol City in a 2–0 defeat away to Everton.
 She scored her first goal for the club on 11 December 2019 in a 5–2 win over Charlton Athletic in the League Cup.
-Wilson left at the end of the 2020-21 FAWSL season.
+Wilson left at the end of the 2020–21 FAWSL season.

+Plymouth Argyle

+On 20 June 2023, Plymouth Argyle announced Wilson on their retained list for the 2023/24 season.

+Reading

+On 25 August 2023, Reading announced the permanent signing of Wilson from AaB.
+On 2 July 2024, Reading announced the departure of Wilson after their demotion to the Southern Region Women's Football League.